LezaMalik/Int_2023/README.md

 ### 3. clear

-This command clears the screen.We can clear our terminal by using short cut `CTRL+L`.This command deletes everything, including the scrollback buffer.
+This command clears the screen.
+We can clear our terminal by using short cut `CTRL+L`.This command deletes everything, including the scrollback buffer.
 To keep the scrollback buffer, use clear with the -x argument.
 Additionally, the clear command does not reset the terminal.
 The shell state remains the same as before.

 		`clear` : This command clears the terminal